General Protections

 Workplace discrimination

-Businesses must not take any adverse action (which includes termination of employment) against employees because of their race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, nationality or social origin.
+Businesses must not take any adverse action (which includes termination of employment) against employees because of their race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, nationality or social origin.
+This is subject to a number of limited exceptions, including:

-• where the action is not unlawful under a relevant anti-discrimination law;
+• Where the action is not unlawful under a relevant anti-discrimination law;

-• taken because of the inherent requirements of the particular position concerned; or
+• Taken because of the inherent requirements of the particular position concerned; or

-• if the action is taken against an employee by a religious institution, where the action is taken in good faith and to avoid injury to the religious susceptibilities of adherents of that religion or creed.
+• If the action is taken against an employee by a religious institution, where the action is taken in good faith and to avoid injury to the religious susceptibilities of adherents of that religion or creed.

 Temporary Absence From Work